sridharkumarkannam/MachineLearningForSports/README.md

 Short-term goal(2): a pre-game prediction to predict team sporst BEFORE the game starts.The model will refer to Springer paper; currently; we use unsupervised learning to model the underlying features of winning of team groups.

 Long-term goal: a during-game prediction to predict sports DURING the game; given previous rounds result to predict next round in discrete time; given previous x minutes to predict the next y minutes in continous time.
-Using recurrent LSTM model Time series.
+Using recurrent LSTM model  real-time streaming model.

 =========